An insider’s guide to outsourced marketing

 1. You’ll need to put your cards on the table

-For an outsourced marketing agency to be fully effective, they need to become an extension of your team…which means they’re going to need to get to know your brand inside and out.
+For an outsourced marketing agency to be useful and successful in meeting your needs, they need to become an extension of your team…which means they’re going to need to get to know your brand inside and out.
 A good agency will come armed with the questions they need to ask to get the info they need to create that all important marketing strategy.
 So be prepared to come ready to share – the good, the bad and the not so pretty.
 The more we know, the better.

 2. You’ll still need to talk about marketing